 The Supreme Court may be on summer break, but that doesn’t mean that things have slowed down in the legal world.
 With new products hitting the markets and new bellwether cases on the rise, there was plenty of news to keep us busy.
 Plus this week, we take a look into some policy changes in consideration on Capitol Hill regarding FDA regulations and Nuclear Waste cleanup directives.

-Newest Talc Bellwether Case Begins in California
+Talcum Powder Bellwether Trial Begins in California

 All-Natural Paint Claims Settled by Benjamin Moore and 3 Others

 Benjamin Moore, Imperial Paints, ICP Construction Inc. and YOLO Colorhouse LLC settled with the Federal Trade Commission last week regarding their “all natural” paint lines.
 The companies were accused of deceptively framing their paints as zero-emission and free of volatile organic compounds (VOCs), which are released during painting and drying and can be dangerous, especially to pregnant women and babies.
 Benjamin Moore and ICP Construction also admitted that the environmental seals on paint packaging were given to the line by the companies themselves, not external agencies.